eaobservatory/hedwig/doc/user/register.rst

 if your profile is shown in the user directory.
 You can configure these settings at any time from your profile page.

+Please note that you will not be able to use the password reset system to recover a lost password until you have entered an email address.
+Please contact us if you loose your password at this stage as we may be able to help you recover your account.
+We may also remove accounts left in this state if they are inactive for a long time.

 .. image:: image/profile_new_small.png
     :target: image/profile_new_large.png